bstarika/Javascript-Projects/README.md

 # Javascript-Projects

-Projects completed through The Tech Academy
+Projects completed through The Tech Academy:

 Demonstrated use of strings, objects, functions, methods, numbers, symbols, expressions and booleans.